dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/accessibility.md

 NB: Move this section to it's own menu item pages

 Building an accessible interface starts at the UX stage of design.
 Ideally a designer should be able to convey to a developer how they would like a keyboard user to use and navigate through an interface.
-Much of the DNB Design System's styling and development have taken accessibility into consideration to a certain extent (see https://eufemia.dnb.no/uilib/usage/accessibility).
+Much of the DNB Design System's styling and development have taken accessibility into consideration to a certain extent, see [Accessibility](/uilib/usage/accessibility).
 However, each interface design comes with it's own challenges and requirement

 - make sure the content is perceivable - ensure good contrast between background and foreground
 - plan how you would like a keyboard navigator to access interface laments/areas.
 What will the order of tabbing be?